ransell-d/ransell_website/README.md

 nanomaterial: A first-principles study
    - R D’Souza, S Mukherjee
    - Physica E: Low-dimensional Systems and Nanostructures 69, 138-144 (2015)

+The free pdf versions of my papers can be found on my [google scholar page](https://scholar.google.co.in/citations?user=iIhCZqkAAAAJ&hl=en).

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```